CoActionOS/CoActionOS.github.io/_posts/2014-10-05-Tips-Building-and-Installing-a-Cortex-M4-Compiler-on-Mac-OS-X.md

 tags : [embedded, gcc, compiler, macosx]
 ---

-Installing a compiler for the ARM Cortex M4 is similiar to the M3.
-These environment variable needs to be changed from the Cortex-M3 settings:
+Installing a compiler for the ARM Cortex M4 is similiar to the CM3.
+The following environment variable needs to be changed from the Cortex-M3 settings:

 <pre>
 export CPU=cm4